NebulousLabs/Sia-UI/README.md

 * `npm run release`

-## Other
+## Other Commands

-For other command scripts, look into the package.json file.
-However here are some useful ones.
+Useful commands for development.

 * `npm run clean`
 will remove node_modules, your Sia state kept in app/Sia, and the